biemond/biemond-orawls/README.markdown

 in hiera

+    # this will use default as wls_setting identifier
     safagent_instances:
       'jmsSAFAgent1':
             ensure:              'present'
             target:
               - 'wlsServer1'
             targettype:
               - 'Server'
             servicetype:         'Sending-only'
             persistentstore:     'jmsFileSAFAgent1'
             persistentstoretype: 'FileStore'
       'jmsSAFAgent2':
             ensure:              'present'
             target:
               - 'wlsServer2'
             targettype:
               - 'Server'
             servicetype:         'Both'

 ###wls_jmsserver

-it needs wls_setting and when domain is not provided it will use the 'default'
+it needs wls_setting and when identifier is not provided it will use the 'default'.

 or use puppet resource wls_jmsserver

+    # this will use default as wls_setting identifier
     wls_jmsserver { 'jmsServer1':
       ensure              => 'present',
       persistentstore     => 'jmsFile1',